FeynGrav : FeynCalc extension for gravity amplitudes: FeynGrav

 In order to calculate on-shell scattering amplitudes graviton polarization operators should be defined.
 Graviton polarization tensors $\varepsilon_{\mu\nu}(p)$ are defined via the standard polarization vectors $\varepsilon_{\mu}(p)$:

-The kinematics of the discussed scattering processes, in turn, is defined in \cite{Sannan:1986tz} and we will use it.
+The kinematics of the process is discussed in \cite{Sannan:1986tz} in details, so we will adopt it directly from that paper.
 The two following issues must be noted.
-Firstly, it must be noted that $(-+++)$ metric signature is used in \cite{Sannan:1986tz} which will result in a different overall sing of the amplitudes.
-Secondly, it order to obtain an answer easily comparable with \cite{Sannan:1986tz} we adopt their chirality notations.
-However they differ from notations currently used which may cause some confusion.
+Firstly, in \cite{Sannan:1986tz} metric signature $(-+++)$ was used, which results in a different overall sing of the amplitudes.
+Secondly, it order to obtain an answer easily comparable with \cite{Sannan:1986tz} we adopt chirality notations from \cite{Sannan:1986tz}.
+These notations, however, differ from notations used in contemporary literature, which may cause some confusion.
 Still, we adopt notations from \cite{Sannan:1986tz} for the sake of comparison.

 FeynCalc provides a realization of polarization operators by means of ``PolarizationVector'' command which refers to the following object:

 The conjugated polarization vector is defined with the following command: